-- To maintain close contact by reporting all incidents to Senior Designated Safeguarding Lead. - To be a point of contact and support for all staff in cases of suspicion or disclosure. - To set up and coordinate an agreed monitoring system within the School (CPOMS). - To ensure that there is support within the School for the children who have been abused. - To familiarise themselves with the HSSCP procedures and understand the importance of sharing information both with School and with local safeguarding partners, other agencies, organisations and practitioners. - To oversee the implementation of online safety education for all students throughout the school.
+- To maintain close contact by reporting all incidents to Senior Designated Safeguarding Lead. - To be a point of contact and support for all staff in cases of suspicion or disclosure. - To set up and coordinate an agreed monitoring system within the School (CPOMS). - To ensure that there is support within the School for the children who have been abused. - To familiarise themselves with the HSSCP procedures and understand the importance of sharing information both with School and with local safeguarding partners, other agencies, organisations and practitioners. - Be able to keep detailed, accurate, secure written records of all concerns, discussions and decisions made including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency such as LA children's social care or the Prevent program etc - To oversee the implementation of online safety education for all students throughout the school.